spotify/postgresql-metrics/README.md

 Service to extract and provide metrics on your PostgreSQL database.

-This tool is a CLI (command line) tool that can be called to extract statistics and create metrics regarding your PostgreSQL database cluster.
+This tool is a CLI (command line) tool that can be called to extract statistics and create metrics from your PostgreSQL database cluster.
 CLI is runnable in long running process mode, which will periodically send the gathered metrics forward.